risawitama/verbose-potato/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## Why do bees have sticky hair?
+Because they use honey combs!